Tec 5 Donald M. Heddleston

 Once in Camp O'Donnell, Donald was put in the camp hospital because of his wounds.
 He remained at Camp O'Donnell even after the new camp at Cabanatuan opened on June 1, 1942.
 It was while he was in the hospital that he became ill with dysentery.
 According to the final report on the 192nd written by 1st Lt.
 Jacques Merrifield, T/5 Donald M. Heddleston died from malaria and dysentery on Monday, June 8, 1942, at Camp O'Donnell.
 But, according to the surviving members of A Company, Donald became ill because he refused to eat and traded his rice ration for cigarettes.

 Records kept by the medical staff at Camp O'Donnell show that Donald died on June 8, 1942.
 The cause of death was listed as malaria and dysentery.
 After his death he was buried in the camp cemetery in Section M, Row 10, Grave 2.

-After the war, the remains of T/5 Donald M. Heddleston were buried at the American Military Cemetery at Manila in Plot N, Row 4, Grave 41.
+After the war, the Remains Recovery Team were able to identify Donald's remains because the chaplains had recorded the exact location of each body in the grave.
+The remains of T/5 Donald M. Heddleston were reburied at the new American Military Cemetery at Manila in Plot N, Row 4, Grave 41.